Acry/Acry.github.io/index.md

 visualization of GLSL shaders with low latency.

 ### Entry Level
+[SDL2-Surfaces](https://github.com/Acry/SDL2-Surfaces)
 <video src="assets/vids/surfaces.mp4" width="320" height="200" controls preload></video>
-[SDL2-Surfaces](https://github.com/Acry/SDL2-Surfaces)
-This is a set of 10 small introductory programs.
+This is a set of small introductory programs.
-It's about the window, the window icon, cursor, surfaces,
+It's about the window, the window icon, a custom cursor, surfaces,
-and Pixel Manipulation.
+and Pixel Manipulation and how to save a screenshot.
-And finally it shows why SDL_Renderer Infrastructure is so useful.

 [SDL2-Renderer](https://github.com/Acry/SDL2-Renderer)
 This is a series about the SDL2-Renderer.